 Year-round course (two semesters)

-International politics Nepal
+International politics backpacking Asia

-Understanding the world
+Understand the world

 In a world where important events have a short life span in the media and many fight for our attention, it is important to recognize the big and important lines, and try to understand why the world's countries and leaders act as they do.